Tag Archives: family history

 What makes this series so different, and adds the emotional depth in spades, is Harry’s illness and how the family and friends cope.
 Sometimes they struggle but ultimately they manage the reality of their life with compassion, humour and love.
 This series is maturing nicely.

-Read my review of the first in the series, File under Family.
+Here’s my review of the first in this series by Geraldine Wall:-

 If you like this, try:-